bytecodealliance/rfcs/accepted/rfc-process.md

 # Proposal

-The design of this RFC process draws ideas from Rust’s [RFC](https://github.com/rust-lang/rfcs/) and [MCP](https://forge.rust-lang.org/compiler/mcp.html) processes, adapting to the BA and trying to keep things lightweight.
+The design of this RFC process draws ideas from Rust’s [Request for Comment](https://github.com/rust-lang/rfcs/) (RFC) and [Major Change Proposal](https://forge.rust-lang.org/compiler/mcp.html) (MCP) processes, adapting to the BA and trying to keep things lightweight.

 ## Stakeholders